 The day we arrived, we took the night bus and we were looking forward to chilling a little bit.
 The lovely BnB owner rented us bikes and we cycled our way to the hot spring for a bath.

 The spring is almost 10km away from the village.
 Halfway there it started raining so much we couldn’t even hear each other anymore.
 When we finally got there, we were soaked and cold.
 Getting into the very warm water of the springs was such a great feeling!

-For a day like this, it was just perfect however, the water is very warm, so this is not something we would recommend on a hot, sunny day.
+For a day like this, it was just perfect however, the water is quite hot, so this is not something we would recommend on an already hot, sunny day.
 The facilities are nice and clean, we only wish there were a view (tall grass from a nearby field won’t allow it).

 On the way out, climb up to the pagoda just behind the springs, there are a lot of steps, but the views are worth it.

 The market is pretty big, but very well hidden in the middle of the town.
 We had spent three days walking in front of it without noticing it.
 If it hadn’t been for a local who took us there, we would have missed it completely!

 You will find everything on this market.
 Surprisingly, the weather conditions in Inle Lake (warm, but not too hot and not too cold), the huge supply of water, and their agriculture techniques (floating farms and irrigation) allow them to pretty much grow any fruits and vegetables.

 You will find a huge section on fruits and vegetables, followed by the artisanal goods, and finally the fish and meat sections.

 - the ladies selling artisanal Longyi (the skirts that both men and women wear in Myanmar).
 Each area of Myanmar has its own colors code and patterns.

 - The tofu stand.
 In Myanmar, tofu is actually made from chickpeas, not soya, and it is absolutely delicious.
 You can buy it as a snack, fried, to be eaten on the spot with some sauces and herbs, very tasty!